Miscarriage Rates By Week And Risks Involved

 3. Am I more fertile after a miscarriage?

 Some researchers have found that women who try to conceive three months after a loss may conceive sooner than those who try after three months.
-You can try to conceive as soon as your doctor clears you and you are emotionally ready (12).
+You can try for a pregnancy after miscarriage as soon as your doctor clears you and you are emotionally ready (12).

 4. How painful is a miscarriage?